 Spirits in the theater are considered good luck according to stage superstition, so it should come as no surprise that our own Campus Theater embraces its beloved benefactor.
-This popular venue is most definitely one of Denton’s most haunted and most showrunners have some story about the antics of the Campus Theater’s Mischievous Manager, Mr. Harrison.
+This popular venue is definitely one of Denton’s most haunted and showrunners often have some story about the antics of the Campus Theater’s Mischievous Manager, Mr. Harrison.

 Paschall Bar/Andy’s Basement | 122 N Locust Street